riboviz/workflows/README.md

 # RiboViz workflow options

+## About

+Options for reimplementing the RiboViz workflow, `riboviz.tools.prep_riboviz`, using workflow technologies popular within the bioinformatics community.

 Relates to issue Assess workflow language options ([riboviz#48](https://github.com/riboviz/riboviz/issues/48)).

+---

 ## Workflow options

+General:

-[Notes on Workflow Options 28/02/2020](./workflows.md) - survey on available workflow options.
+* [Notes on Workflow Options 28/02/2020](./workflows.md): survey on available workflow options.
+* [Docker](./Docker.md): notes on Docker as some workflow technogies use Docker.

-"Overchoice" is an issue, so focus is on the following that have been mentioned in meetings and seem most prevalent and popular.
+"Overchoice" is an issue, so focus is on the following that have been mentioned in meetings and seem most prevalent and popular: Snakemake, CWL and Nextflow.

 Snakemake: